EdrichF/fibonacci-term/README.md

 `$ docker build --tag fibonacci-term .`

-5. Run the program by typing the following in the terminal:
+5. Run the program by typing the following into the terminal:

 `docker run --rm fibonacci-term n`